Spring for Pitta

 - While you will be able to tolerate more spices than usual in the early spring, favor fresh ginger over dried, and lean on those spices that pitta tolerates well: cardamom, cinnamon, coriander, cumin, fennel, mint, parsley, saffron, tarragon, turmeric, and vanilla.

 - Of the recommended herbal teas, the CCF Tea (cumin, coriander, and fennel) will be your best choice.

 Acceptable Seasonal Indulgences

 This spring, you will probably tolerate some especially light or mildly heating foods that might be too much for you during the summer months: a spicy meal or some caffeinated tea.
-But, you’re very best choice for springtime indulgence will be sweets made from fresh fruit like baked apples, delectable prune bars, or a fruit crumble.
+But, your very best choice for springtime indulgence will be sweets made from fresh fruit like baked apples, delectable prune bars, or a fruit crumble.

 Foods to Minimize

 - Sipping on honey and hot water may be fine for you on occasion, but doing so throughout the day would likely be a bit much.